 Energy Storage

-Shirley Meng’s work pioneers in discovering and designing better materials for energy storage by a unique combination of first-principles computation guided materials discovery and design, and advanced characterization with electron/neutron/photon sources.
+Shirley Meng is the founding faculty director of the Energy Technologies Initiative (ETI) and serves as the chief scientist of the Argonne Collaborative Center for Energy Storage Science (ACCESS) at Argonne National Laboratory.
+Her group’s work pioneers discovering and designing better materials for energy storage by a unique combination of first-principles computation-guided materials discovery and design, and advanced characterization with electron, neutron, and photon sources.

 Po-Chun Hsu’s research focuses on innovative dynamic materials for light and heat management.
-By utilizing fundamental principles of materials science and photonic engineering, his group aims to boost the thermoregulation performance and functionality for applications in wearable technology, net-zero energy buildings, carbon capture, and beyond.
+By utilizing fundamental principles of materials science and photonic engineering, his group aims to boost the thermoregulation performance and functionality for applications such as wearable technology, net-zero energy buildings, carbon capture, and beyond.

-Shrayesh Patel’s research focuses on functional polymeric materials (e.g. electronic conductors, ion conductors, redox-active) for energy conversion and storage applications.
-The current focus is on batteries and thermoelectrics.
-They have a strong expertise in the characterization of polymers that allows us to understand charge transport, electrochemical, and morphological properties.
+Shrayesh Patel’s research group focuses on functional polymers for energy conversion and storage applications, with a current focus on batteries and thermoelectrics.
+The group has a strong expertise in the characterization of polymers that allows them to understand charge transport, electrochemical and morphological properties.

 Sustainable Materials